 The purpose of the CPG is to analyse policy prescriptions and develop ideas and innovations.
 This will help Scotland’s towns and town centres through the current economic climate to emerge stronger, smarter, cleaner, healthier and greener.
 The group will discuss ways in which Scotland’s towns can work towards sustainable economic growth through greater vibrancy and vitality.

-You can view all 'Wakelet' event reports of past CPG meetings, including photos, tweets and presentations for download, at the STP Wakelet page here.
+You can view all 'Wakelet' event reports of past CPG meetings, including photos, tweets and presentations for download, at the STP Wakelet page.

-Further details of CPG meetings will be circulated via bulletin and posted on the CPG webpage on our website.
+Further details of CPG meetings will be circulated via e-bulletin and posted on this page.